ballerina-attic/ballerina-www/website/two-column-pages/docs/learn/how-to-observe-ballerina-code.md

 The user can easily identify where the error occurred and information of the error will be attached to the relevant span as metadata.

-Ballerina supports [OpenTracing](http://opentracing.io/) standards out of the box.
+Ballerina supports [OpenTracing](http://opentracing.io/) standards by default.
 This means that Ballerina services can be traced using OpenTracing implementations like [Jaeger](http://www.jaegertracing.io/), and [Zipkin](https://zipkin.io/).
 Jaeger is the default tracer of Ballerina.

-### Advanced tracing configuration for Ballerina
+### Advanced Tracing Configuration for Ballerina

 Tracing can be enabled in Ballerina with `--observe` flag as mentioned in the [Getting Started](#getting-started) section, as well as configuration option.
 This section mainly focuses on the configuration options with description and possible values.